dundee uni Ron Hay Lab Group

 MRC

-We are part of the Wellcome Trust Centre for Gene Regulation and Expression and our laboratories are housed on the Mezzanine Floor of the Sir James Black Building.
+We are part of the Centre for Gene Regulation and Expression and our laboratories are housed on the Mezzanine Floor of the Sir James Black Building.
 Our laboratory consists of 4 bays with bench and office space for 16 researchers, plus a tissue culture facility, hot rooms (37 and 27°C), cold room, radioactive handling suite and direct access to the communal equipment area.
+We also have our own Q exactive mass spctrometer housed in the MRC-PPU proteomics facility.
 Why not take the tour and see the movies of our lab.
 If you are interested in PhD studies in this area (click here for current projects) please contact Gail Guild (g.guild@dundee.ac.uk).
 If you are an experienced and committed researcher and are interested in postdoctoral work in this area please contact Ron Hay directly (r.t.hay@dundee.ac.uk).